Strategic Control Caster Builds in DnD 5e

 Wizard

 Wizards are best-in-class controllers, having the most control spell options by a pretty wide margin and with the Controller role being one of the things the class was designed for.
-Of the 41 control spells in the list above, Wizards have access to 35 of them, and have exclusive access to some pretty amazing options like Wall of Force and Maze.
-With the spell selection and the generous amount of spells the Wizard can learn and prepare, it’s easy to make a Wizard that’s good at control, damage, and utility.
+Of the 41 control spells in the list above, Wizards have access to 35 and have exclusive access to some pretty amazing options like Wall of Force and Maze.
+With the spell selection and the generous amount of spells the Wizard can learn and prepare, it’s easy to make a Wizard good at control, damage, and utility.
 In short, the Wizard loses nothing by taking on the Controller role, making them an excellent candidate.

 Spell Options: ★★★★★